RichardSilveira/MassTransit-ConfigurationToARealWorldScenario/README.md

 ===
-_Special thansk to [Crhis Patterson](https://github.com/phatboyg) by your really fast support on stackoverflow over all my questions._
+_Special thanks to [Crhis Patterson](https://github.com/phatboyg) by your really fast support on stackoverflow over all my questions._